ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

 * Upload

     Upload the selected Add-on into the Zeiss Quality Software Store.
-The uploaded Add-on will be queued into the staging area and will be release after approved.
+The uploaded Add-on will be queued into the staging area and will be release after approval.

 ## Add-ons from External Folder
 ### Opening and deleting External Folder